 Thankfully David has been able to step in and do things like one-on-one dates with each girl and watching them in the pool in the afternoons.
 His main contract hours were cut a few months ago, so it is a little bit like he has been on paternity leave.

 Little Buddy wants to wake up for the day at about four in the morning, which I have quit trying to fight.
-I put him in his baby space machine (the 4Moms Mommaroo) in my bathroom while I shower and get ready for the day.
+I put him in his baby space machine (the Mommaroo) in my bathroom while I shower and get ready for the day.
 When he starts to fuss, I put him in the wrap and soothe him to sleep while we go for a walk.
 That keeps his crying from waking the girls too early, but also has helped me reestablish my daily walking habit.

 I remember now how easy it is to become unfocused and scattered when you have a little tiny one!
 Life in five minute increments!

-Most mornings I’m also able to get out to garden or do therapeutic yard work for a half hour or so.
+I find time to garden in the mornings.
 In my afternoon free moments I am reading my way through the Anne series in little snatches and also planning some festivities (wink, wink) for David’s 40th next month.
 I will try to fit in a nap at rest time if I can sync everyone up, but a lot of times it is dozing while rocking or nursing.

 I read this line in the last chapter of Anne of Green Gables and really felt like it summed up this season for me: